robbalian/pinkarrows/README.md

 # Pink Arrows: An Open-Source Web-Based Skitch Alternative
 Pink Arrows is a lightweight, web-based annotation tool.
-You can start using it right away at [Pink Arrows](https://pinkarrows.app) with no installation required.
+Hosted version at [pinkarrows.app](https://pinkarrows.app) with no installation required.

 Download size is ~500kb, and everything runs locally with no internet required.
 Nothing is stored server-side.
 It heavily uses [Fabric JS](http://fabricjs.com/)

 ![Pink Arrows in Action](assets/readme_gif.gif)